top of page

 If I've previously participated in a strand, am I eligible to apply for it again this year?
 (Or: Can I take "Mechs with Jim Kroupa" again?)

 Absolutely.
-We're happy to confirm that there is no limit on the number of times you can participate in a strand.
-Please note, however, that you must reapply with a complete application each year.
+There is no limit on the number of times you can participate in a strand.
+Please note that you must reapply with a complete application each year.

 Is there a fee to apply for the conference?